 第 18 頁

 ... pleasure, I doubtless undervalued the kind, and with the presumption of youth withheld from its masters the legitimate name of poets.
-I saw that the excellence of this kind consisted in just and acute observations on men and manners ...
+I saw that the excellence of this kind consisted in just and acute observations on men and manners in ...

 ... pleasure, I doubtless undervalued the kind, and with the presumption of youth withheld from its masters the legitimate name of poets.
-I saw that the excellence of this kind consisted in just and acute observations on men and manners ...
+I saw that the excellence of this kind consisted in just and acute observations on men and manners in ...

 第 20 頁